asperkins42/miscellaneous/hardwareTrojan.md

   <em>Figure 2: Breadboard Hardware Trojan Design part 2</em>
 </p>

-In this image, you can see the bottom two breadboards, where not much is going on.
+In Figure 2, you can see the bottom two breadboards, where not much is going on.
 Breadboard 3 houses the on/off switch for the Trojan, along with the AND gate, the capacitors, and the resistors that make up the Trojan.
 When the switch is turned on, 5V is supplied to the AND gate and the RC circuit.
 The RC circuit has a time constant (around 10 seconds) so that once the capacitor fully charges, both inputs to the AND gate go high, resulting in a 1 being output.
 The 1 is then propagated to the XOR gates from the beginning, which locks the circuit into whichever number was currently rolled.

 The bottom breadboard simply has a voltage regulator that takes in 9V and outputs 5V.